shaik1002/biggitlabbomb/doc/ci/yaml/index.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/145206) in GitLab 16.11.

-Use `artifacts:access` to determine who can access the job artifacts from the GitLab UI or API.
-This option does not prevent you from forwarding artifacts to downstream pipelines.
+Use `artifacts:access` to determine who can access the job artifacts.

 You cannot use [`artifacts:public`](#artifactspublic) and `artifacts:access` in the same job.